-Integration, Assembly, Test, and Checkout includes production acceptance testing (including first article test) of Research and Development (R&D) and production units but excludes all systems engineering/program management and system test and evaluation that are associated with the overall system.
+Integration, Assembly, Test, and Checkout includes production acceptance testing (including first article test) of Research and Development (R&D) and production units but excludes all Systems Engineering/Program Management and System Test and Evaluation that are associated with the overall system.

-This Standard has identified several Level 3 elements for systems engineering (SE) and program management (PM) which are considered high cost, high risk, high technical and/or special interest.
+This Standard has identified several Level 3 elements for Systems Engineering (SE) and Program Management (PM) which are considered high cost, high risk, highly technical and/or special interest.
 The WBS elements for Systems Engineering are: 1) Software Systems Engineering, 2) Integrated Logistics Support (ILS) Systems Engineering, and 3) Cybersecurity Systems Engineering.
-For Program Management the WBS elements are: 1) Software Program Management, 2) Integrated Logistics Support (ILS) Program Management and 3) Cybersecurity Program Management.
+For Program Management the WBS elements are: 1) Software Program Management, 2) Integrated Logistics Support (ILS) Program Management, and 3) Cybersecurity Program Management.
 All other SE and PM activities are considered "Core" and the remainder of the effort should be captured in that category.
 The definitions in Appendix K illustrate typical systems engineering and program management efforts.

-System test and evaluation (ST&E) must always separately identify tests performed in the development of a system (e.g., development test and evaluation (DT&E)), and tests performed by the operational user of the system (e.g., operational test and evaluation (OT&E)).
-In addition, a separate ST&E WBS element for Cybersecurity Test and Evaluation is preferred.
-If the contractor does not separate Cybersecurity DT&E and OT&E from normal system DT&E/OT&E effort, cybersecurity can be included in the system DT&E/OT&E WBS elements.
+System test and evaluation (ST&E) must always separately identify tests performed in the development of a system (e.g., Developmental Test and evaluation (DT&E)), and tests performed by the operational user of the system (e.g., operational test and evaluation (OT&E)).
+A WBS element for Cybersecurity Test and Evaluation as well as Live Fire Test and Evaluation should be included as appropriate.